gui-laranjeira/go-cleanarch/README.md

 $ docker compose up
 ```

-AIf yhou prefer make, you just need to set up the database locally:
+If you prefer to use make, you just need to set up the database locally and after that:

 ```sh
 $ make run